Deep Representation Learning with an Information-theoretic Loss: Conclusion

 \section{Conclusion}

-In this paper, we presented an information-theoretic loss function for deep neural network training, which takes into account the intra-class similarity and the inter-class discrepancy terms.
+In this paper, we presented an information-theoretic loss function for training deep neural networks, which takes into account the intra-class similarity and the inter-class discrepancies.
 The relation between the two terms were derived from the Information Bottleneck principle.
-The empirical results showed that the proposed model yields high ODD detection performance and the graphical analysis indicates that the class separations are emphasized by the training.
-In future work, we plan to extend this work to larger collection of anomaly detection and out-of-distribution detection tasks.
+The empirical results indicates that the proposed model can contribute to improved ODD detection performance, from the dispersion of normal classes in the embedded space.
+In future work, we plan to extend this work to a larger collection of tasks such as novelty detection and anomaly detection.

 \newif\ifBibliography\Bibliographyfalse \ifBibliography \else

 \fi